-Actually, this point is kind of an extension of first one.
-When you build a side product for X, you are basically giving away your know-how on X for free.
+Actually, this point is kind of an extension of the first one.
+When you build a side product for "X" subject, you are basically giving away your know-how on said subject for free.

 The idea is simple.
 Let’s pretend you are a cold emailing software.

-With time, you got some real good experience with cold emails, you know what works and what does not in terms of reply ratio and conversion ratio.
+With time, you get some good experience with cold emails.
+You know what works and what does not in terms of reply and conversion ratios.

-However, people are struggling with those aspects and if you help them you are not giving away your product for free.
+However, people are struggling with those aspects of cold emailing and if you help them you are not giving away your product for free.